s163928/02476_MLOPS_Project/reports/README.md

 >
 > Answer:

---- We will rely and make use of the config files for the different experiemnts.
+We will rely and make use of the config files for the different experiemnts.
 The experiemnt configuration file allows us to specify the specific config for the run as described above.
 Every time the experiment is run, the configuration and the results are logged (the model weights for instance) with the timestamp and name of the run.
-We can now run a reproducibilty test (to see if the weights match for instance) to see if we can reproduce the results. ---
+We can now run a reproducibilty test (to see if the weights match for instance) to see if we can reproduce the results.
+The alternative to having a configuration file would be e.g. a word or excel file were you could log all the information.
+You would then have to manually input it and it would be really hard to work with.

 ### Question 14